solidSpoon/solidSpoon.github.io.old/_includes/about/en.md

 > Yet another man.

-Hi, I am ShanLin an undergrafuate.
+Hi, I am ShanLin an undergraduate.

 ##### ·WeChat public number: [solidSpoon](/54/WeChat.html)
 ---- If you have any questions, you can leave a message on the public account.